MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-set-up-colored-indicator-on-cues.md

     >  If you set up a company-wide indicator and a user modifies the indicator later on, then a separate entry for the indicator appears in list for that user.

 2. Choose **Edit List** action.
-3. To set up an indicator for a Cue that is not listed in the page, choose the **New** action, and then fill in the fields as described in the following.
+3. To set up an indicator for a Cue that is not listed on the page, choose the **New** action, and then fill in the fields as described in the following.
 If you want to modify an existing indicator, go to the next step.

     |  Field  |  Description  |
     |---------|---------------|